 Large numbers of challenges are present which manager of Clever Clogs will face at the time of operating in the market of Netherlands.
 Culture difference is regarded as one of the major challenge where individual living in the society varies from one another in the form of religion, culture etc and this directly influences their way of working (Alves and Lovelace, 2006).
 Apart from this, when individual varies from one another then they do not prefer to interact with each other and it acts as hurdle especially at the time when they have to work in team.

 Development model of intercultural sensitivity is effective enough in understanding about cross cultural management where it considers large number of stages such as denial, defense, minimization, acceptance, adaptation and integration.
 In the phase of denial individuals does not prefer to interact with one another and lack of interest is present in identifying cultural difference (MacLachlan, 2010).
 Defense is another stage where individual consider all other cultures to be inferior, in stage of minimization individuals believe that all culture shares common value, in acceptance other cultures are perceived negatively, in adaptation individual obtains ability to adopt their behavior and in integration this stage is accomplished through long term expatriates living.
-So the model of cross cultural management highlights different stages and overall behavior of individuals.
+So the model of operations management dissertation topics highlights different stages and overall behavior of individuals.